 Scholarships for Study Abroad

-Below is a list of internal and external scholarships University of Memphis students may apply for.
-Students are encouraged to do research on scholarships to study abroad as this is not a complete list of study abroad scholarships.
+Below is a list of internal and external scholarships available to University of Memphis students.
+Students are encouraged to research scholarships to study abroad, as this is not a complete list of study abroad scholarships.

 Financial aid (student loans, UofM scholarships, Hope Lottery, etc.) may also be used toward covering costs for studying abroad.
 Contact the Financial Aid Office for more information about using your UofM loans and grants to study abroad.

 UofM Study Abroad Scholarship

 The UofM Study Abroad Scholarship is designed to encourage students to study abroad.
 The University awards scholarships to academically talented students who plan to enroll in an exchange or other approved program in a foreign country.
 Priority will be given to students in programs that promote the development of international competency, which is defined as the acquisition of a foreign language or extended experience in a foreign culture.
 The amount awarded depends on the length and duration of a program.

 The Study Abroad Scholarship is available for full-time graduate and undergraduate students at The University of Memphis.
 Undergraduate students must have completed one semester the term before the time of application and have a minimum 2.75 GPA.
 However, if your GPA is below the minimum requirement, you may write a supplemental statement explaining your circumstances, and the committee will take that under consideration.
 Graduate students must have completed 6 semester hours and be in good academic standing.